Thom Hartmann: Other areas of notability

-Hartmann is a writer, publishing more than twenty books on diverse topics.
+Hartmann has published more than twenty books on diverse topics.
 The title with the most critical acclaim is The Last Hours of Ancient Sunlight.
-In 1999, he was invited by the Dalai Lama to spend a week in Dharamsala after the Dalai Lama finished reading this book.
+In 1999, he was invited by the Dalai Lama to spend a week in Dharamsala after the Dalai Lama read the book.
 Hartmann won the Project Censored Award in 2004 for Unequal Protection.
 As a result of a book on spirituality, The Prophet's Way, he was invited in 1998 to meet Pope John Paul II.

+He also publishes The Hartmann Report, a daily progressive newsletter.

-Trained in the 1970s in Neuro-Linguistic Programming by Richard Bandler (Hartmann is licensed by Bandler's Society of NLP as both an NLP Practitioner and an NLP Trainer, and Bandler wrote the foreword to his book Healing ADD), Hartmann popularized some of its concepts in Cracking the Code (2007), arguing Newt Gingrich and Frank Luntz made use of them in the 1980s and 1990s for Republican Party causes, and advocates using them to advance liberalism.
-His book Healing ADD also leans heavily on NLP techniques.
-Co-authored with Lamar Waldron, Hartmann's Ultimate Sacrifice released in 2005 states the Mafia ordered the assassination of John F. Kennedy and Lee Harvey Oswald was a CIA agent and patsy.
+Hartmann is a practitioner of the pseudo-scientific Neuro-Linguistic Programming, having been trained by Richard Bandler.
+Hartmann popularized some of NLP's concepts in Cracking the Code (2007), arguing Newt Gingrich and Frank Luntz made use of them in the 1980s and 1990s for Republican Party causes, while advocating using them to advance liberalism.
+His book Healing ADD also utilises NLP techniques.
+Co-authored with Lamar Waldron, Hartmann's Ultimate Sacrifice (2005) echoes the conspiracy theory that the Mafia ordered the assassination of John F. Kennedy and that Lee Harvey Oswald was a CIA agent.

-Hartmann was one of several contributors to Air America, the Playbook, a 300-plus page collection of essays, transcripts, and interviews by liberal radio personalities.
-It was published shortly before the 2006 Congressional elections, and was on The New York Times Best Seller List for October 8, 2006.
+Hartmann was one of several contributors to Air America, the Playbook, a collection of essays, transcripts, and interviews by liberal radio personalities.
+It was published in 2006 and was on The New York Times Best Seller List for October 8, 2006.

 Leonardo DiCaprio made a web movie titled Before The Flood, inspired by The Last Hours of Ancient Sunlight.
 Hartmann appears in DiCaprio's 2007 documentary The 11th Hour, as well as the feature documentary film Dalai Lama Renaissance (with Harrison Ford), and Crude Impact.
 In 2010, Warner Brothers and Leonardo DiCaprio announced they are making a motion picture based on the book Legacy of Secrecy, authored by Lamar Waldron and Hartmann.
 Hartmann also narrated the 2011 documentary film Heist: Who Stole the American Dream?

-In September 2013, Hartmann was granted an honorary Doctorate of Humane Letters from Goddard College in Port Townsend, Washington.
-According to President Barbara Vacarr, "Thom's work as a journalist, author, and community activist is a living example of the very mission of Goddard College, and what our students are committed to—advancing cultures of rigorous inquiry, collaboration, and lifelong-learning, where individuals take imaginative and responsible action."
+In September 2013, Hartmann was granted an honorary doctorate of humane letters from Goddard College in Port Townsend, Washington.
+According to Pres.
+Barbara Vacarr, "Thom's work as a journalist, author and community activist is a living example of the very mission of Goddard College, and what our students are committed to: advancing cultures of rigorous inquiry, collaboration and lifelong learning, where individuals take imaginative and responsible action."

 Hartmann served on the board of Voqal, a collaboration of EBS licensees working to advance social equity.